Poitevin horse: Production of mules

 Poitevin mares were crossbred with Poitou donkeys to create the famous Poitou mule, a large, hardy breed.
-As mules are hybrids, and thus sterile, they can only be created through crossing a donkey and a horse.
+Like most animal hybrids, mules are sterile and can only be created through crossing a donkey and a horse.
 The industry of mule breeding in Poitou has existed since at least the eighteenth century, when it was opposed by the government stud farm administration that was attempting to breed cavalry horses for French troops.
 At the beginning of the nineteenth century, the government prohibited breeding mules from mares taller than 120 cm, and threatened to castrate all donkeys in the region.
 In the 1860s Eugene Gayot noted that the heavy mares from the Poitou marshes produced the best mules, probably because of their heavy bone structure.

 Although the Poitevin was not the only breed of horse used for the production of mules, the Poitou mule was known worldwide.
 They were in high demand in the United States from the late nineteenth century until the beginning of World War I. During the 1920s, livestock production began to decline.
 In the Deux-Sèvres region, especially in the district of Melle, near Luçon and Saint-Maixent, mule breeding began to be concentrated in ateliers (workshops), which were relatively expensive for breeders.